 ** This confessional statement includes the position of premillennialism.
 However, our denomination does “not claim that [premillennialism] is an essential doctrine" of the Christian faith (page 226).

-Our overseers and pastors also affirm the Overseer Theological Ethos for Ministry.
+Our overseers, pastors, and deaconesses also affirm the Theological Ethos for Ministry.